wayoda/LedControl/docs/hardware.rst

 .. image:: Seg7Internals.jpg
     :align: center

-If you look at the matrix schematic again that would resembles one of the rows.
+If you look at the matrix schematic again that would resemble one of the rows.
 The pin-labels on the 7-segment digits match the name of the pins on a ``MAX72XX``, with the common cathode pin wired to one of the ``Dig0-7`` pins.
 In most shops you'll find only single 7-segment digits.
-But it is very easy to build displays with more digits with the wiring below.
+But it is very easy to build displays with more digits using the schematic below.

 .. image:: Seg7Matrix.jpg